 - In Sir Arthur Conan Doyle's The Lost World, a villain casually kicks Malone away when he tries a *Click* Hello on him.

-- Similarly to the first Discworld examples above, in one episode of Stargate SG-1, Teal'c outmaneuvers a Person of Interest by not following his partner to the back door and instead waiting on the lee side of a Dumpster and sticking his arm out right in the suspect's face as he sprinted past.
+- Similarly to the first Discworld examples above, in one episode Teal'c outmaneuvers a Person of Interest by not following his partner to the back door and instead waiting on the lee side of a Dumpster and sticking his arm out right in the suspect's face as he sprints past.

-- Worf stabs one of the boarding-party Klingons in "Way of the Warrior", his first episode on Star Trek: Deep Space Nine.
+- Worf stabs one of the boarding-party Klingons in "Way of the Warrior", his first episode in the series.

-- Fake Martok stabs two Klingon gards at the same time in this way in the episode Apocalypse Rising.
+- Fake Martok stabs two Klingon guards at the same time in this way in the episode Apocalypse Rising.

 - The title character of Xena: Warrior Princess does this constantly.

 - In Muppet Treasure Island Polly Lobster is thrown into the side of the ship and loses consciousness.
 Some minutes later he recovers, and Mr. Arrow (Sam the Eagle) slams him back against it with a wing, without taking his eyes off the duel between the two captains.
 Minutes later, Sam does it again, while performing a Face Palm.

 - One of the many uses of the Hair Trigger Neck Hairs gun schtick in Feng Shui is to allow a seemingly unaware gunman to do this to someone trying to sneak up behind him.